palantir/gradle-baseline/docs/best-practices/java-coding-guidelines/readme.md

 Concurrency bugs are very difficult to reliably fix, as their manifestations are very transient.
 By writing very simple synchronization schemes, code inspection is much more effective to detect and fix these issues.
-(Tools like FindBugs will also perform better at detecting issues.)
+(Tools like Google's error-prone will also perform better at detecting issues.)

 Often times it is best to simply avoid explicit synchronization in the